 Created by Edinburgh architect Francis William Deas, the monument was admired for ‘the elegance of its design and the harmony of its colouring’.
 The bronze panels and embellishments are framed by a backdrop of Egyptian green marble.
 At the base is a replica of military arms and equipment ‘now laid aside’.
 At the top is a circular plaque of Victory with a sword ‘entwined with laurel and mourning over the heroic dead’.
 The inscription above the panels reads:

 This Memorial is placed here by the Bank of Scotland in grateful appreciation of the services with His Majesty’s Forces of 601 members of the Court of Directors and Staff during the Great War 1914-1919: colleagues in peace and companions in arms, their names are recorded in a Roll of Honour treasured in the archives of the Bank, and in lasting commemoration of 87 of them who laid down their lives for their country and the cause of freedom.
 Their names are here inscribed that their memory may be held in constant honour.

-The typescript roll of honour mentioned in the inscription lists all Bank staff who served in the war.
-25 received military honours.
+The 'Roll of Honour' referred to is now held by Group Archives.
+It lists all the Bank's staff who served in the war, including 25 who received military honours.
 For further details please contact us.

 Thanks are due to David McNay of the Scottish Military Research Group for information on Thomas Bonner and Alexander Brook.